 In the absence of an agreement or court order, neither parent can force the other to take the child to an activity during his or her parenting time.
 Just because the mother signs the child up for dance lessons does not mean that the father is automatically obligated to get the child to rehearsal or recitals that occur during the father’s parenting time.
 However, keeping the child’s best interest front and center in all decisions about extracurricular activities is of the utmost importance.

 If you have questions about shared custody or extracurricular activities, you need an experienced attorney to help you.
-We have helped our clients with all types of custody issues.
-Call us today for an appointment.
+Our Minnesota family law attorneys have helped our clients with all types of custody issues.
+Contact us online or call us at (651) 371-9117 today for an appointment.